frequently asked questions on Estate Planning.

 Guardianships and Conservatorships are protective proceedings designed to help legally incapacitated persons.

 A Guardian is responsible for overseeing the person of the incapacitated individual (known as the “ward”), while a Conservator is responsible for the estate or assets of the incapacitated person (known as the “protected person”).

-The federal estate and gift tax exemption amount for 2016 is $5.45 million.
-That means every individual can have an estate worth $5.45 million before having to pay any estate taxes.
-Above the exemption amount, an estate is taxed at a flat 40%.
+The federal estate and gift tax exemption amount for 2023 is $12.9 million.
+That means every individual can transfer up to $12.9 million before having to pay any estate/gift taxes.
+Above the exemption amount, transfers are taxed at 40%.

 While Colorado has no state estate and gift tax, many states do.
 If you live or own property in another state, or plan to leave a considerable sum to someone in another state, consult an attorney.

 Certain life events can trigger the need to update an estate plan.
 This can include marriage, divorce, an addition to the family, relocating to a new state, or realizing a substantial increase in net worth (through, for example, an inheritance or successful business venture).

 Even absent a significant life event, you should review your plan every few years – this will ensure your estate plan remains relevant, both in terms of current law and your wishes.